-We are looking for 10-15 talented young people (16-24) from Suffolk who want to make games.
+We are looking for 10-15 talented young people (18-24) who are Not In Education, Employment or Training (NEET) from Suffolk who want to make games.
 We are looking for driven, passionate people who want to learn and get involved in the biggest entertainment industry in the world.

 Throughout the course, experts from all of these fields will be available to learn from and help you.
-Guest speakers will join each workshop to help the participants understand the career paths ahead of them, be it to begin their own company, sign up for a further course at university or college or get hired in an existing company.
+Guest speakers will join the workshops to help the participants understand the career paths ahead of them, be it to apply for a junior position in a games company, sign up for a further course at university or college or start working as a freelancer.

-The course is open to any 16-24 year old living in Suffolk, who is not in education, employment or study at the time of applying.
+The course is open to any 18-24 year old living in Suffolk, who is not in education, employment or study at the time of applying.
 We have a limited number of spots available, so the participants will need to fill in the below form to be considered.
-We will then arrange an interview and, if accepted, we will arrange the best way for you to take part in the course, due to start in early 2021.
+We will then arrange an interview and, if accepted, we will arrange the best way for you to take part in the course, due to start on the 22nd of January 2022.

 The first step in the Games Pathways programme is a 2-week bootcamp organised together with Inspire Suffolk.
 This programme will give you the employability basics for the games industry.
 In the two weeks, you will learn about how to build a portfolio, meet up with juniors from the games industry and understand more about your career plan.

 The next step is for up to 15 participants to attend 5 weeks of online and in-person workshops, delivered at the University of Suffolk.
 The focus is on building your portfolio and learning about games industry job roles that are junior-friendly.